fusionjs/fusionjs.github.io/documentation/docs/getting-started/framework-comparison.md

 [Electrode](http://www.electrode.io/) is a framework developed by Walmart Labs designed for building server-rendered React applications.
 It's very similar in scope to Fusion.js.

-Instead of providing a single monolythic scaffold, Fusion.js architecture encapsulates complex integrations on a per-library basis, allowing scaffolds to be as simple or as complex as you need.
+Instead of providing a single monolithic scaffold, Fusion.js architecture encapsulates complex integrations on a per-library basis, allowing scaffolds to be as simple or as complex as you need.
 For example, installing support for atomic CSS takes a single line of code, and different styling strategies can be packaged and shared across projects easily.